 Engineering laptops are a unique debacle for laptop designers.
 The work done by engineers requires heaps of memory, graphics horsepower, and top-notch visuals.

 Throw being a student into the mix, and all of a sudden you’ve got to deal with the realities of balancing tuition bills with textbooks and technological expenses.

 To make it simple, I’ve compiled a list of the seven basic features to keep in mind while searching for the perfect engineering laptop as a student.

-The processor of your laptop is known as the CPU, or central processing unit.
-This is essentially the brains of the computer.
+The processor of your laptop is known as the CPU or central processing unit.
+This is essentially the brain of the computer.
 It’s in charge of interpreting and carrying out commands from your computer’s hardware and software.